This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 More of a tool to release knots rather than a general massage tool

-Cupping therapy works through the suction of small portions of your body to draw blood and muscle tissue to the surface.
+Cupping therapy works by suctioning small portions of your body to draw blood and muscle tissue to the surface.

 It’s like a “reverse massage” because it breaks up tension through suction instead of with pressure.